CV

 INVITED SCIENTIFIC PRESENTATIONS

-Summary: Cara Battersby has given 7 invited review/keynote talks, 54 invited conference presentations and colloquiua, and 14 invited public talks since 2013.
-The full list can be found on my complete CV below.
+Summary: Cara Battersby has given 8 invited review/keynote talks, 61 invited conference presentations and colloquiua, and 18 invited public talks since 2013.

 RESEARCH MENTORSHIP

-Summary: Cara Battersby has advised 4 postdoctoral fellows and advised or co-advised 35 research students since 2013.
+Summary: Cara Battersby has advised 4 postdoctoral fellows and advised or co-advised 42 research students at UConn.
 The full details can be found on my complete CV below.

 TEACHING